ydvkirti1/Sales_Agent/README.md

 - Ensure your API key is set in the `.env` file
 - Verify API key has sufficient credits/quota in your OpenAI account
 - Check that the API key is correct and active
+- You can also pass API key in the `/initialize` request

 ### Data Loading Issues
-- Ensure data files are in the correct directory
+- Ensure data files are in the correct directory: `Sales Dataset/Sales Dataset/`
 - Check file formats are supported (CSV, Excel, JSON)
 - Verify file permissions

 ### Query Errors
 - Check that your question references valid columns
 - Ensure date formats are correct
-- Review the generated SQL query in the expandable section
+- Review the generated SQL query in the API response
+- Check the error message in the response for details

+### API Connection Issues
+- Make sure the API server is running: `python run_api.py`
+- Check if port 8000 is available
+- Verify the API is accessible: `curl http://localhost:8000/health`

 ## 📊 Performance Considerations